-If your target CPA is $10, setting a bid adjustment of +40% for mobile will increase your target CPA to $14 on mobile devices.
+If your target CPA is $10 USD, setting a bid adjustment of +40% for mobile will increase your target CPA to $14 USD on mobile devices.
 To prevent your ads from showing on any mobile devices, you can set a mobile bid adjustment of -100%.

-This metric lets you measure the CPA that your bid strategy targeted for specific time periods.
-By changing the date range, you can see what your strategy actually optimized for over that period.
+The average target CPA metric lets you measure the CPA that your bid strategy targeted for specific time periods.
+By changing the date range, you can learn what your strategy actually optimized for over that period.
 Keep in mind, you won’t have an average target CPA for time periods without traffic.

 You’ll find the average target CPA metric in the performance table at the top of your “Campaigns” page, so that you can evaluate actual performance against target performance.
 Select “Avg. target CPA”, “Avg. target cost per install”, or “Avg. target cost per in-app action” from the “Performance” category when adding a new column, or by adding it to the performance chart.

 You can also find this metric in your bid strategy report beside your “Actual CPA”, which represents the actual CPA that this strategy was able to achieve.
 Learn how to Find your bid strategy reports.